If you’re new to the world of birding, you may be curious about the eating habits of hawks, such as how they hunt and what they eat.

 There are many little critters that become prey to hawks come meal time, but which animals are on the menu?
 For instance, do hawks eat badgers?
 If you’d like to find out, keep reading below!

 Do Hawks Hunt and Eat Badgers?

 Do hawks eat badgers?
-The answer is yes, but not very often.
-Hawks typically prefer to eat smaller prey, such as rodents or birds.
-Badgers, on the other hand, are relatively large and aggressive animals.
+Yes, on occasion.
+However, these falcons typically prefer to eat small prey, such as rodents or birds, contrasting badgers, which are relatively large and aggressive animals.

-As a result, they are not an easy target for most predators.
-There have been a few reported cases of hawks killing badgers, but it is generally not a common occurrence.
+Badgers are not an easy target for most predators, and while there have been a few reported cases of hawks killing these animals, it’s generally not a common occurrence.

 What Do Hawks Eat?

 As we’ve determined, badgers aren’t a regular feast for hawks.
 So what do they like to eat?

 Hawks are apex predators, who belong to a somewhat looser group of raptors, often referred to as birds of prey.
 In other words, Hawks are generally carnivorous and like to eat animal-based meals, giving them many options come feeding time.